Sierra Law Center, APC

 Whether you can obtain relief from your prior strike conviction through the use of a Romero motion is a question that can best be answered by a criminal defense attorney who has successfully argued Romero motions in felony strike cases.
 If you have been charged with, or have, a prior strike conviction, it is extremely important that you secure the services of a criminal defense attorney immediately.

-Grass Valley attorney Jacob D. Zamora, has successfully filed and argued Romero motions.
+Attorney Jacob Zamora, has successfully filed and argued Romero motions.
 Contact attorney Jacob Zamora to find out if a Romero motion can help you avoid the harsh penalties associated with a prior strike conviction.

 Do I Still Have A Strike If I Obtained An Expungement ?